 Bake pita chips at 370 degrees for 8-10 minutes, until lightly browned.

-In a pan over medium heat, add a tablespoon of olive oil and cook onion and garlic until softened and fragrant, about 5 minutes.
+In the meantime, in a pan over medium heat, add a tablespoon of olive oil and cook onion and garlic until softened and fragrant, about 5 minutes.
 Add lamb to pan and sprinkle on coriander, cumin, and oregano.
 Cook, breaking up with spatula, until no longer pink.

 Broil for a couple minutes until feta gets melty.
 Top nachos with lamb and then sprinkle on chopped tomato, cucumber, and kalamata olives.
-Scoop hummus and Greek yogurt onto nachos for maximum scooping potential.
+Spoon hummus and Greek yogurt onto nachos for maximum scooping potential.
 You can sprinkle more feta over the top if you want, too.